TCP implementations will follow a general principle of robustness: be conservative in what you do, be liberal in what you accept from others.

 Used to output the date of the logging event.
 The date conversion word admits a pattern string as a parameter.
 The pattern syntax is compatible with the format accepted by java.text.SimpleDateFormat (in logback 1.2.x) and java.time.format.DateTimeFormatter (in logback 1.3.x).

 Here are some sample parameter values.
-They assume that the actual date is Friday 20th of October, 2006 and that the author has returned to working on this document just after lunch.
+They assume that the actual date is Monday 20th of October, 2036 and that the author has returned from the future to work on this document.

 Conversion Pattern Result